ascend-innovations/js-toolkit/README.md

 }
 ```

-For a Vanilla JS Typescript project
+For a Vanilla Typescript project
 ```
 {
   "extends": [